By Dr. Francisco Arredondo, MD MPH

 If you are interested in learning more about female fertility preservation, you can also check out Dr. Francisco Arredondo’s piece entitled When is the right time to chill your eggs?, which discusses when and why women should consider freezing their eggs.

-Understanding how sperm works is important, not just as an indicator of fertility, but also as a marker of your overall health.
+Understanding how healthy sperm works is important, not just as an indicator of fertility, but also as a marker of your overall health.
 Studies show that testicular function is closely linked to reproductive problems and chronic health problems such as cardiovascular disease, diabetes and obesity.
 This is because of the significant implications that sperm health can have on fertility and more generally, men’s health.
 It is imperative to understand the origin of the issue.
-An increasing amount of research points to not only natural aging, but lifestyle habits and environmental factors as the main drivers of sperm decline.
+An increasing amount of research points to not only natural aging, but lifestyle factors and environmental factors as the main drivers of sperm decline.
 You can find a more technical explanation of sperm through our What is Sperm guide.

 The idea of a “biological clock” is typically thought to relate to female fertility, but men’s “clocks” should also be considered too.